Carson Kvapil: O'Reilly Auto Parts Series: 2024–present

 On October 1, 2024, it was announced that Kvapil would run full-time for JRM in the Xfinity Series in 2025, driving the No. 1 Chevrolet and replacing Sam Mayer who moved to Haas Factory Team.
 Also during 2025, Kvapil competed for CR7 Motorsports in the NASCAR Craftsman Truck Series, driving the No. 97 truck at Richmond.

 On September 24, 2025, it was announced that Kvapil will drive the No. 1 car part-time for the 2026 season, sharing with Connor Zilisch.
 However, on October 29, 2025, JRM clarified that Kvapil will continue driving full-time for them.

+On April 18, 2026, during the 2026 Kansas Lottery 300, Kvapil was involved in a major crash on lap 2.
+As the caution was being thrown for an incident involving Josh Bilicki and Kyle Sieg, Kvapil was clipped in the left rear by William Byron.
+The contact sent Kvapil spinning into the wall and into the path of Parker Retzlaff.
+The collision with Retzlaff allowed enough air to get underneath his car, flipping it onto its roof.
+Kvapil's car slid on its roof before flipping once and coming to a stop upside down.
+After the red flag was thrown, Kvapil was flipped back onto all four wheels by safety crews, Kvapil got out of the car under his own power, and was released from the infield care center shortly after.
+He scored his first career victories at Indianapolis and Iowa.

+On August 27, 2026, the day after Sammy Smith was announced to leave JRM, Kvapil was announced to be the driver of the No. 8 for JRM.

 Personal life

 Kvapil is the son of 2003 NASCAR Craftsman Truck Series champion Travis Kvapil.
 He also has a brother named Caden and a sister named Kelsey, the first of which currently competes in the CARS Pro Late Model Tour.